Modelling resource contention in multi-robot task allocation problems with uncertain timing: Framework

 \subsubsection{Estimating the probability}

-The computational requirements of \texttt{mvnun} can become excessive as the number of robots is increased.
+Due to the large number of possible orders of arrival when considering multiple robots, calculating the probability of every order of arrival using \texttt{mvnun} can result in long computation times.
 For example, with 8 robots, there are over 40,000 possible orders of arrival.
 In this case, \texttt{mvnun} takes 3ms to compute the probability of one arrival order, requiring a total of 120s to calculate the probability of every order.
 It is therefore desirable to have a fast method of estimating the probability to use either in place of \texttt{mvnun} or to allow unlikely arrival orders to be discarded before \texttt{mvnun} is called.
-The approach proposed here estimates the probability of an order of arrival by multiplying together the probability of successive pairs of robots arriving before each other, as outlined in Eq. (\ref{eq:est_prob}).
-The probability of one robot arriving before another is calculated using Eq. (\ref{eq:prob_cdf}).
-Since this approach ignores any correlation between the pairs of robots, it is guaranteed to be an overestimate of the actual probability, providing an upper bound on the probability of a given order.
+Using conditional probabilities, the probability of a given arrival order of $n$ robots is:

+To estimate this probability, the conditional probability distributions are approximated as normal distributions using the approach presented in Section \ref{s:conditioning}, and the probability of each pair of distributions is then calculated using Eq.~\eqref{eq:prob_cdf}.

-\subsubsection{Finding the $n$-th most likely order of arrival}
+\subsection{Finding the $n$-th most likely order of arrival}

-Another method of reducing the computational requirements of this approach is to only consider likely orders of arrival.
+Another method of reducing the computational requirements of the framework is to only consider likely orders of arrival.
 Thus, it is desirable to be able to determine what the most likely orders of arrival are.
 In the general case, this requires an exhaustive search over all orders of arrival.
-An approach like branch and bound combined with the upper bound provided by the estimate in Section \ref{s:prob_est} is one way to reduce the size of this search space.
-The rest of Section \ref{s:most_likely} considers the special case where the standard deviations of the arrival time for each robot are equal.
+This section considers the special case where the standard deviations of the arrival time for each robot are equal.
 In this case, the $n$-th most likely order of arrival can be found using a similar approach to Murty's ranking algorithm for efficiently ranking assignments by their cost \cite{Murty1968}.

 \begin{theorem} The most likely order of arrival is the order in which the mean arrival times are ascending. \end{theorem}

 \begin{proof} See Appendix \ref{ap:theorem_1_proof} for full proof.